The colours were on-brand. The photography was professional. The copy explained what the business did. And nobody was doing anything.

 Most visitors who land on a site for the first time are not ready to buy, book, or inquire.
 That does not make them uninterested — it makes them early.
 A lead capture system gives those visitors a way to stay connected with the brand until they are ready.
 Without one, every visitor who is not ready today is simply gone.
 No second chance, no follow-up.
 Just a missed opportunity that leaves no trace.

 Most websites do not fail because they look bad.
 They fail because they were built to hold information — not to move someone toward a decision.
+And most teams try to fix the wrong things first, because they have never had a clear diagnosis of what is actually broken.

 It answers six questions most websites leave open: